Much Ado About . . . Is This Love?

-Becker was still so discombobulated about what had happened with Chris - not that anything had actually happened - and he needed to talk to somebody about it!
+Becker was still so discombobulated about what had happened with Chris - not that anything had actually happened - that he needed to talk to somebody about it.
 He picked up the phone and dialled a familiar number.

 "Aileen?
 Hey, it's Dad.
 I just called to say happy birthday.
 A little late, I know."

 "Aw, thanks, Dad.
 It's goood to hear from you.
 What's wrong?
 You sound like you've got something else on your mind."
 The woman was almost too perceptive.

-"Wait, wait," she interjected.
+"Wait, wait, wait," she interjected.
 "Bob was playing racquetball?
 Let me guess.
 In his street clothes?
 And he turned out to be pretty darned good at it, too?"

 "Hmph.
-I was kinda hoping you'd forgotten Bob.
+I was hoping you might have forgotten about Bob.
 But yeah, pleather jacket and all.
 So he takes her into my office today, just as I'm closing, and I take a look.
 I popped her knee back into the socket and she asked how I did that.
-I told her I moved stuff around until she stopped screaming."
+I told her I just moved stuff around until she stopped screaming."

 Aileen chuckled.
 "That's how I got here!"

 He grinned at the silly memory.
 "Yeah, it is.
 That's when I noticed I still had my hand on her knee, and I was thinking of you and your mom.
 How is she, by the way?
 I haven't talked to her in a while."

 "Oh, she's . . .
 Mama.
 She's deep into another book about one of her experiments."
 She let out a long breath.
 "So she hasn't had much time for anything else these last few weeks."